 - Policy 1.15 Intergovernmental coordination.
-Strive to administer the Comprehensive Plan elements and implementation tools in a manner that supports the efforts and fiscal health of the City, county and regional governments, and partner agencies such as school districts and transit agencies. - Policy 1.16 Planning and Sustainability Commission review.
-Ensure the Planning and Sustainability Commission (PSC) reviews and makes recommendations to the City Council on all proposed legislative amendments to Comprehensive Plan elements, supporting documents, and implementation tools.
-The PSC advises City Council on the City's long-range goals, policies, and programs for land use, planning, and sustainability.
-The membership and powers and duties of the PSC are described in the Zoning Code. - Policy 1.17 Community Involvement Committee.
-Establish a Community Involvement Committee to oversee the Community Involvement Program for land use decisions as recognized by Oregon Statewide Planning Goal 1 Community Involvement and policies 2.15-2.18 of this Comprehensive Plan. - Policy 1.18 Quasi-judicial amendments to the Comprehensive Plan Map.
+Strive to administer the Comprehensive Plan elements and implementation tools in a manner that: - a.
+Supports the efforts and fiscal health of the City, county and regional governments, and partner agencies such as school districts and transit agencies. - b.
+Supports the cultural practices and fiscal health of tribal nations. - Policy 1.16 Planning Commission review.
+Ensure the Planning Commission (PC) reviews and makes recommendations to the City Council on all proposed legislative amendments to Comprehensive Plan elements, supporting documents, and implementation tools.
+The PC advises City Council on the City's long-range goals, policies, and programs for land use and planning.
+The membership and powers and duties of the PC are described in the Zoning Code. - Policy 1.17 Community Involvement Committee.
+Establish a Community Involvement Committee to oversee the Community Involvement Program for land use decisions as recognized by Oregon Statewide Planning Goal 1 - Community Involvement and policies 2.15-2.18 of this Comprehensive Plan. - Policy 1.18 Quasi-judicial amendments to the Comprehensive Plan Map.
 Applicants for quasi-judicial amendments to the Comprehensive Plan Map must show that the requested change adheres to Policies 1.10 through 1.15 and: - Is compatible with the land use pattern established by the Comprehensive Plan Map. - Is not in conflict with applicable adopted area-specific plans as described in Policy 1.19, or the applicable hearings body determines that the identified conflict represents a circumstance where the area specific plan is in conflict with the Comprehensive Plan and the proposed amendment is consistent with the Comprehensive Plan.